KevCaz/thesis/man/conclu.md

 ### Prédire des communautés

+## Les dangers d'aller trop vite {-}

+> There is also a danger that predictions grow faster than our understanding of ecological systems, resulting in a gap between the scientists generating the predictions and stakeholders using them

+"Predictive ecology in a changing world" [@Mouquet2015]

 ## Contraintes énergétiques

-Moi je pars vers ça....
+Moi je pars vers ça..

 => des interactions changer de paradigme
 => abstraction des espèces

-## Les dangers d'aller trop vite {-}

-> There is also a danger that predictions grow faster than our understanding of ecological systems, resulting in a gap between the scientists generating the predictions and stakeholders using them

-"Predictive ecology in a changing world" [@Mouquet2015]